-This report has assessed the proposed land change of use to school grounds against the requirements of Section 100B of the Rural Fires Act 1997, AS3959 (2018) Construction of buildings in bushfire-prone areas and Planning for Bush Fire Protection (2019).
+This report has assessed the proposed 2 lot subdivision against the requirements of Section 100B of the Rural Fires Act 1997, AS3959 (2018) Construction of buildings in bushfire-prone areas and Planning for Bush Fire Protection (2019).

 This report establishes that the development is capable of complying with the acceptable solutions of Planning for Bush Fire Protection (2019).